M E 101 - Foundations of Mechanical Engineering

 M E 301 - Thermodynamics I

 Emphasis on concepts, laws, and problem solving methodology; properties of materials, especially gases and vapors; simple equations of state; 1st and 2nd laws; introduction to cycles and systems.
-Prerequisite: CHM 110, 111; PHY 201; MTH 223.
+Prerequisite: Minimum grade of C in CHM 110, 111; Minimum grade of C in PHY 201; Minimum grade of C in MTH 223.

 M E 302 - Thermodynamics II